 i:CARE Health Care Provider’s Guide to Recognizing and Caring for Domestic Minor Sex Trafficking Victims is a new resource designed to improve identification and response to victims of sex trafficking within various health care settings.
-Created by professionals, and reviewed by leaders in the health network, the Provider’s Guide offers a comprehensive understanding of domestic minor sex trafficking including current laws, trafficker tactics for recruitment and control, victim vulnerabilities.
+Created by professionals, including primary authors, Cathy Miller RN, PhD and Dan Sartor PhD, LCPC, NCC.
+Reviewed by leaders in the health network, the Provider’s Guide offers a comprehensive understanding of domestic minor sex trafficking including current laws, trafficker tactics for recruitment and control, victim vulnerabilities.
 It provides informed guidance on how any health professional can recognize and respond in the urgent care setting.
 The guide and accompanying video series address the effects of both psychological and physical trauma, featuring survivor vignettes and perspectives.

 - i:CARE Health Care Provider’s Guide

 - i:CARE Training Video Series (four 5-minute segments accessed on-line with a code included in guide)